HereThereBeMonsters/togira/README.md

 You can now access the app on http://localhost:8080/

+### Server proxy

+To prevent security problems, cross-domain AJAX requests are mostly blocked.
+To work around this, all API (Toggl and Jira) requests are made to the Togira server (e.g. localhost:8080) and the server is configured to forward those requests to the Respective Toggl and Jira servers.

+Besides this and the static HTML/JS/CSS app, Togira does not have it's own backend, no database or any other form of server storage or logic.

 ### Web UI

 The first thing you will have to do is fill the configuration: